17 Feb 2014

 Sleep tracking is a big part of what we do at Exist.
-We currently have Jawbone UP and Fitbit integration, so we can import sleep data from trackers in both of these lines.
+We currently sync sleep data from Fitbit, Jawbone UP, Misfit, Nokia Health, Apple Health, and Google Fit.

 I dived into some research to work out what's going on when you set your Jawbone UP or Fitbit to sleep mode.
 Both devices use accelerometers to track your movements, including the speed and direction of your motion.
 This is how they track your activity during the day, and how they tell when you're asleep.

 When you set your Fitbit or Jawbone UP device to "sleep mode," it monitors your movements.
 When you sync your device the next morning, the software translates those movements into sleep data.
 If you've ever edited your sleep times the next morning, you'll have seen a glimpse into how this works—data about your movement during "awake" time gets re-analysed when you tell the software you were actually asleep then, and you then see it charted as sleep data.